 See all hotels in Hohenfelde

 Located in central Hamburg’s east, the once seedy Saint Georg has become a vibrant, friendly place to visit.
-The action resolves around Lange Reihe, a colourful street packed with small boutiques, gay bars and hip cafés.
+The action resolves around Lange Reihe, a colorful street packed with small boutiques, gay bars and hip cafés.
 Opposite Hamburg’s main train station, which connects the area to the airport, is the renowned Deutsches Schauspielhaus theatre.
 The close-by Museum für Kunst und Gewerbe is a leading museum for the applied arts.
 Hamburg’s Alster Lake is just up the road from here and a two-stop underground journey takes you to the grand City Hall and the city’s exclusive Neuer Wall shopping street.

 See all hotels in Saint Georg